bridgetownrb/bridgetown/bridgetown-website/src/_docs/layouts.md

 {% endraw %}

 Now posts can use this layout while the rest of the resources use the default.

+## New!
+Declarative Shadow DOM

+An emerging technology which has the potential to change how we approach development of layout and modular composition on the web is called [Declarative Shadow DOM (DSD)](/docs/content/dsd).
+Starting in Bridgetown 1.3, you can utilize DSD in your layouts and components for increased separate between presentation logic and content, scoped styles which won't inadvertently affect other parts of the page (or other templates), and many other benefits.
+Check out our [documentation on DSD](/docs/content/dsd) for further details.

 ## Variables